-The William Hill Sportsbook special promo bonus for new NJ players is $50 in free bets when they place a $50 bet.
+The William Hill Sportsbook special promo bonus for new NJ players is $10 in free bets simply for signing up for a new account.

-You will receive your $50 free Bonus when you sign up for a new WH account, using promo code PLAYNJ50, and make a minimum of $50 in sports bets.
-Bonus will be applied to your account within 14 days after making your bet.
+You will receive your $10 free bonus when you sign up for a new WH account, using promo code PLAYNJ150.

 William Hill Sportsbook Promo Code